clifff/clifff.com/_posts/2015-10-1-2015-failed-experiments-with-aws-lambda.md

 interact with Lambda over HTTP, you need to go through Amazon API Gateway.
-This was a new service to me, but the pitch made sense - configure an API with them, and they'll take care of scaling, caching, logging, monitoring, throttling, managing different environments like staging and production.
+This was a new service to me, but the pitch made sense - configure an API with them, and they'll take care of scaling, caching, logging, monitoring, throttling, and managing different environments like staging and production.

 Naturally, there is a ton of product specific jargon to API Gateway, but